 The Federal Reserve will continue tapering purchases of government and mortgage bonds.
 They intend to purchase $15 billion in government bonds per month (down from $45 billion before tapering began) and $10 billion per month in mortgage bonds (down from $40 billion before tapering began.)
 The Fed Funds Rate remains the same with a target range of 0.00% to 0.25%.

 For immediate release

-Information received since the Federal Open Market Committee met in April indicates that growth in economic activity has rebounded in recent months.
-Labor market indicators generally showed further improvement.
-The unemployment rate, though lower, remains elevated.
-Household spending appears to be rising moderately and business fixed investment resumed its advance, while the recovery in the housing sector remained slow.
+Information received since the Federal Open Market Committee met in June indicates that growth in economic activity rebounded in the second quarter.
+Labor market conditions improved, with the unemployment rate declining further.
+However, a range of labor market indicators suggests that there remains significant underutilization of labor resources.
+Household spending appears to be rising moderately and business fixed investment is advancing, while the recovery in the housing sector remains slow.
 Fiscal policy is restraining economic growth, although the extent of restraint is diminishing.
-Inflation has been running below the Committee’s longer-run objective, but longer-term inflation expectations have remained stable.
+Inflation has moved somewhat closer to the Committee’s longer-run objective.
+Longer-term inflation expectations have remained stable.

 Consistent with its statutory mandate, the Committee seeks to foster maximum employment and price stability.
-The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace and labor market conditions will continue to improve gradually, moving toward those the Committee judges consistent with its dual mandate.
-The Committee sees the risks to the outlook for the economy and the labor market as nearly balanced.
-The Committee recognizes that inflation persistently below its 2 percent objective could pose risks to economic performance, and it is monitoring inflation developments carefully for evidence that inflation will move back toward its objective over the medium term.
+The Committee expects that, with appropriate policy accommodation, economic activity will expand at a moderate pace, with labor market indicators and inflation moving toward levels the Committee judges consistent with its dual mandate.
+The Committee sees the risks to the outlook for economic activity and the labor market as nearly balanced and judges that the likelihood of inflation running persistently below 2 percent has diminished somewhat.

 The Committee currently judges that there is sufficient underlying strength in the broader economy to support ongoing improvement in labor market conditions.
 In light of the cumulative progress toward maximum employment and the improvement in the outlook for labor market […]